castorini/docTTTTTquery/README.md

 In this approach, we split the documents into segments and append the expanded queries to _each_ segment.
 We then index the segments of this expanded corpus.

-We will reuse the file `predicted_queries_topk.txt-1004000` that contains all the predicted queries from last section.
+We will reuse the file `predicted_queries_doc_sample_all.txt` that contains all the predicted queries from last section.
 We can now append the queries to the segmented documents.

 ```
 python convert_segmented_msmarco_doc_to_anserini.py \